Provable Recovery of Locally Important Signed Features and Interactions from Random Forest: Discussion

 \section{Discussion}

-In this paper, we propose a new methodology to obtain local signed feature and interaction importance scores for RF.
+In this paper, we propose a new methodology to obtain local signed FII scores for RF.
 The LSS model assumption allows us to study the consistency of local signed feature and interaction recovery, and we show that our method provably recovers those signed features and interactions that are relevant for an individual's outcome.
 Our approach is model-specific and explores frequent co-occurrences of signed features along individual decision paths in the tree ensemble, building on prior work on model-specific signed interaction scores \cite{kumbier2018, basu_iterative_2018, behr_provable_2022}.

 In simulations, we confirm our theoretical results and demonstrate that other interaction importance metrics---primarily driven by overall prediction accuracy, such as Shapley values---can lead to misleading interpretations of local interactions within the context of the LSS model.
 In contrast, our new methodology reliably recovers qualitative information about which signed features and their interactions primarily drive an individual's prediction, independent of marginal signal strength, which heavily influences prediction differences and thus scores such as Shapley values.
 Finally, in an application to the COMPAS dataset, we show that our local signed scores provide valuable insights for individuals regarding which features and interactions, together with their directionality, are most important for their personal outcome.